Tourism in Perth: Fremantle

-The Army Museum of Western Australia is a museum located in an historic artillery barracks in Fremantle, Western Australia.
-The museum, established in 1977, consists of several galleries which reflects the Army's involvement in Western Australia and the military service of Western Australians from the colonial period through to the present day.
+The Army Museum of Western Australia is a museum located in a historic artillery barracks in Fremantle, Western Australia.
+Established in 1977, the museum consists of several galleries reflecting the Army's involvement in Western Australia and the military service of Western Australians from the colonial period through to the present day.
 The museum holds numerous items of significance, including three Victoria Crosses.

 Metropolitan Perth

-Zig Zag Cultural Centre is multi-purpose facility in Kalamunda that includes a visitor centre, art gallery, meeting facilities, and the Zig Zag Cafe.
+The Zig Zag Cultural Centre is a multi-purpose facility in Kalamunda that includes a visitor centre, art gallery, meeting facilities, and the Zig Zag Cafe.
 The centre opened on 17 September 2011, to draw visitors to the history, culture and attractions within the Shire of Kalamunda.

 The Perth Observatory is an astronomical observatory in Bickley.
-It is Australia's oldest continuing operating observatory and Australia's only remaining State Government operated astronomical observatory.
+It is Australia's oldest continually operating observatory and Australia's only remaining state-government-operated astronomical observatory.

 The RAAF Association's Aviation Heritage Museum in Bull Creek houses aircraft and artefacts relating to Western Australia's aviation history.
-A Lancaster bomber is open for pre-booked guided tours and a stand-alone Merlin engine is run at midday every Saturday.
+A Lancaster bomber is open for pre-booked guided tours and a standalone Merlin engine is run at midday every Saturday.

 Landmarks and historical sites

 Perth city

-The city skyline features several prominent skyscrapers overlooking Perth Water, the wide but shallow section of the Swan River between Perth, South Perth, the Causeway, and the Narrows Bridge.
-Central Park Tower is the tallest building in Perth, and the ninth tallest building in Australia, whilst 108 St Georges Terrace has an unusual triangular cross-section.
+The city skyline features several prominent skyscrapers overlooking Perth Water–the wide but shallow section of the Swan River between Perth, South Perth, the Causeway, and the Narrows Bridge.
+Central Park Tower is the tallest building in Perth, and the ninth-tallest building in Australia, whilst 108 St Georges Terrace has an unusual triangular cross-section.
 Brookfield Place incorporates a number of historic buildings in the precinct at its base.

-Other modern buildings in the city include Council House, a restored high modernist office building set in the Stirling Gardens, and the Perth Convention and Exhibition Centre, Western Australia's only purpose-built convention centre that can cater for functions of up to 5000 delegates.
+Other modern buildings in the city include Council House, a restored high-modernist office building set in the Stirling Gardens, and the Perth Convention and Exhibition Centre, Western Australia's only purpose-built convention centre that can cater for functions of up to 5000 delegates.

-Nearby, in the Elizabeth Quay precinct, are the Swan Bells.
-These are a set of twelve historic bells from St Martin-in-the-Fields church in Trafalgar Square in London, which hang together with six modern bells in a 82.5 m copper and glass campanile, commonly known as The Bell Tower or the Swan Bell Tower.
+Nearby, in the Elizabeth Quay precinct, are the Swan Bells: twelve historic bells from St Martin-in-the-Fields church in Trafalgar Square, London, which hang together with six modern bells in a 82.5 m copper and glass campanile, commonly known as the Bell Tower and the Swan Bell Tower.

-Yagan Square connects Northbridge and the Perth CBD, with a 45 m digital tower and the 9 m statue "Wirin" designed by Noongar artist Tjyllyungoo.
+Yagan Square connects Northbridge and the Perth CBD, with a 45 m digital tower and the 9 m statue Wirin designed by Noongar artist Tjyllyungoo.

 The Northbridge Piazza is an outdoor area located at the corner of Lake Street and James Street, Northbridge.
 The Piazza features a stage, an outdoor LED screen operating 24 hours a day, and public artwork.
 It was designed for community use including performances, exhibitions, festivals, sporting events and other cultural activities.

 There are several historical sites in Perth dating back to the 19th century.